 On such a bacterial chromosome, we find genes, typically one gene per 1000 DNA letters.
 Now, a long time ago, there was a clear and simple definition of what a gene was.
 It turns out life is not so simple anymore, but from an information-centric standpoint we can focus initially on what a gene looks like.

 In many ways, bacteria are lovely simple things, and their genetic organization is remarkably simple.
 It almost reads like a technical specification.

-Amino acids are small molecules, which when chained together form ‘peptides’ or ‘proteins’.
+Amino acids are small molecules, which when chained together form ‘peptides’ (when they are small) or ‘proteins’ (when they are larger).
+Amino acids are small molecules, which when chained together form peptides, also called proteins when they are larger.
 Proteins are incredibly versatile molecules which can for example sense temperature, acidity, glucose concentration, and a million other things.
 In addition, proteins can cause chemical reactions to happen, or conversely, stop them in their tracks.